A-JMinor/Robust-SMILES-and-CAS-Generator-from-Chemical-Names/README.md

 # Robust-SMILES-Generator-from-Chemical-Names

-Robust, automated generation of canonical SMILES from chemical names, even with inconsistent formatting, typos, and non-standard nomenclature.
-The workflow systematically cleans names, generates intelligent variants, and performs multi-tiered database lookups (PubChem REST, PubChemPy synonym, and OPSIN).
+In practice, chemical names from laboratory inventory lists, COSMO-RS solvent databases, procurement catalogs, or old experimental records are often inconsistent, concatenated, have typos, ambiguous punctuation, non-IUPAC spellings, or legacy formats entered by different people over years.
+Most tools or APIs expect well-formed, IUPAC-compliant names or common synonyms.
+This package is built for robust, automated generation of canonical SMILES from chemical names, even with inconsistent formatting, typos, and non-standard nomenclature.
+The workflow systematically cleans names, generates intelligent name variants, and performs multi-tiered database lookups (PubChem REST, PubChemPy synonym, and OPSIN) to maximize your chances of getting the correct SMILES.
+Results are fully traceable, so you always know which variant matched and how.

 ---